 High Carb Days: 2-4 grams of carbohydrates per pound of bodyweight

-Low Carb Days: 0.5-1 grams of carbohydrates per pound of bodyweight
+Low Carb Days: 0.5-1 gram of carbohydrates per pound of bodyweight

-The rough numbers above are only estimates, to find the perfect ratio for your body try experimenting with your own ratios.
+The rough numbers above are only estimates, to find the perfect ratio for your body tries experimenting with your own ratios.

 What are the Best Foods for Carb Cycling?